solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 EOF
 ```

+The `RootTrustPolicy` custom resource that ensures mTLS connections between the management plane and all remote workload clusters by setting up a certificate chain of trust.
+In this lab, you set up a root trust policy that creates a common root certificate and issues an intermediate signing certificate authority (CA) to each of the remote clusters that contain a common root.

+Gloo Mesh also integrates with various vendor technologies, including Vault, AWSCA, and more to ensure the CA meets your company's requirements.

 6. Verify proper installation by opening the Gloo Mesh UI by running `meshctl dashboard`.
 Click [here](problems-dashboard.md) if that command did not work. **Its best to run this command in a separate terminal.**

 ```sh
 meshctl dashboard
 ```

+After the agents in the remote clusters are registered with the management plane, you can open the Gloo Mesh UI to review details about the remote clusters.

+1. From the menu bar, click the **Gloo Mesh UI** tab.
+2. From the **Overview** page in the **Clusters** panel, review the details of your clusters.
+You can see the Gloo Mesh and Istio version that was installed in the management plane and each of the remote clusters.
+If you don't, try clicking the **refresh** icon a couple times.

 ## Lab 3 - Deploy Istio on the Workload Clusters<a name="Lab-3"></a>

 1. Install [istioctl](https://istio.io/latest/docs/setup/getting-started/)